zathomas/nakamura/integration/README.md

 3. Wait for startup to complete, then run all the integration tests.
 4. Shutdown nakamura, again using the `antrun` plugin.

-Each of these steps is controlled by boolean parameter.
+Each of these steps is controlled by a boolean parameter.
 If the parameter is true, that step runs.
 Each parameter has a default value which can be overridden at the command line.
-Here are the four parameter along with their default values:
+Here are the four parameters along with their default values:

 1. `-Dsling.clean=false`
 2. `-Dsling.start=true`